Search for electroweak production of supersymmetric particles in final states with two $\tau$-leptons in $\sqrt{s}$ = 13 TeV $pp$ collisions with the ATLAS detector: Intermediate channel

 \subsection{Event selection}

 Events for the Intermediate $Wh$ channel must have at least two hadronically decaying $\tau$-leptons with OS and exactly one light lepton ($e$ or $\mu$).
-The selected light lepton must satisfy the signal electron or muon requirements described in Section~\ref{sec:EvenRec} and also satisfy the unprescaled single electron or single muon trigger with an offline threshold of $\pt>27\,\GeV$.
+The selected light lepton must satisfy the signal electron or muon requirements described in Section~\ref{sec:EvenRec} and also satisfy the single electron or single muon trigger with a threshold of $\pt>27\,\GeV$ to ensure the triggering efficiency is in the plateau region.
 Two SRs are defined to cover low-mass (SR-Wh-LM) and high-mass (SR-Wh-HM) \ConepmNtwo\ production, with an overlapping selection, as shown in Table~\ref{tab:SR2-def}.
+To set limits in a SUSY scenario, the SR with the best expected sensitivity is used.
 The invariant mass of the two $\tau$-leptons, $m(\tau_{1},\tau_{2})$, is required to be compatible with the Higgs boson mass, while the $b$-jet veto and $|\Delta R(\tau_1,\tau_2)| $ requirements suppress the top quark and fake $\tau$-lepton backgrounds, respectively.
 High $\mttwo$, $m_{{\mathrm T}, \ell}$ and $m_{\mathrm{T}\mathrm{sum}}$ requirements provide good discrimination between SUSY signal events and SM background.